ahkhalwai/ahkhalwai.github.io/_pages/about.md

 * April 2020 - Participate in The Global Hack(Hackathon) with Democracy Studio Team.

+* April 2020 - Joined the Democracy Studio and part of International Team.

 * February 2020 - Start learning with Fire Trader Group(abroad).

 * January 2020 - Selected for Intel AI Scholars 2020.

 * December 2019 - Start learning with French Researcher.

-* June 2019 - Start learning research with Taiwanese Scholar!
+* June 2019 - Start learning research with Taiwanese Scholar and US Scholar!.

 * May 2019 - Selected for Facebook AI Scholars 2019.